nmalamug/REVENGETABLES/README.md

 ### Project source
 No External Libraries were utilized.
 We primarily imported local Android Studio libraries
 ### Installation
-[Clear, terse instructions on how to compile and run your app on lab machines.
-Try this out on non-members, friends, etc.]
 1. Open up the terminal on your machine, type "androidstudio", and press enter.
 2. Create a new Android Studio project from VCS (Version Control).
 3. Copy and paste the HTTPS clone link of this repository int the box labeled "URL": https://agile.bu.edu/gitlab/ec327_projects/group4project.git